Family studies

 The genetic study to be performed will be determined based on the relationship you want to confirm (siblings with the same father, same mother, or other relationships such as grandparents/grandchildren, cousins, etc.), so it will be important to define the relationship you want to validate during the purchase process.

-How to initiate a family genetic study process?
+How do I initiate a family genetic study process?

 It is not necessary to involve a judge or lawyer to initiate a family genetic study, and any adult – father, mother, descendant, or family member – can initiate it as long as they have samples, or can access samples, from all individuals involved in the study.